 So how did we get to today?
 How did all that momentum and low fat/high carbohydrate diet endorsements get reversed so that it’s now OK again to eat butter, bacon and beef?
 Reality intervened is what happened.
 Maverick cardiologist Dr Atkins started recommending the opposite; a high protein/low carb diet that had outstanding success in reversing the CHD symptoms of his patients.
 Packaged food companies eagerly switched over to cheap refined carbohydrates and sugar in place of expensive fats and -as a result-by the mid 80’s adolescent type 2 diabetes was becoming a problem.
 Endocrinology- the study of the body’s hormone reactions- came to better understand the roles of insulin and glycogen and the group of symptoms leading up to insulin resistance.
 Gary Taubes summed it all up in 2002.
 Since then diet-related autoimmune disorders and the huge role of gut microbes have begun to be understood.

 Beware of vegan groups recovering the fallen, soiled banners of this era’s misguided protagonists, laundering them and representing them as underappreciated heroes.
 They were merely the wrong-headed opportunists of their time.
 Their endorsement by association lends no legitimacy to the vegan cause.

 This is a wonderful, classic recipe.
-If using sirloin steak or sirloin tip roast be sure to cut to specified size while partially frozen.
+Be sure to cut steak to specified size while partially frozen.
 It’s impossible when completely thawed.
 The piece size is critical for chew-able texture as there isn’t much cooking time to help tenderize.
 Spring for fresh Italian parsley and the wide “nested” type egg noodles like Sams Choice Italia Pappardelle.
 Try a bit of fresh-grated nutmeg on a portion for that distinctive flavor.